 We have a reputation for either creating, reviewing, revising and cycling our routes ourselves – both in the UK and mainland Europe – and have first-hand knowledge of our carefully selected accommodation.
 In Europe we have developed a network of partnerships with local experts who work with us and share our commitment to quality, service and great cycling.
 We’re happy to discuss any aspects of our holidays should you have any questions.

 We organise cycle tours in our native East Anglia – in the beautiful counties of Suffolk and Norfolk.
 In close proximity to London and amongst the driest areas in the UK, they make excellent gentle cycling holiday and short break destinations taking in the heritage coast, iconic English countryside or both!

-Cycling holidays – Click here for details of Cycle Breaks tours in and around East Anglia.
+Cycling Touring UK– Click here for details of Cycle Breaks in and around East Anglia.

 Castles and haunting coastline; pink thatched cottages and half-timbered hamlets; colourful heathlands; rolling countryside straight out of the works of our best-loved landscape painter, John Constable – Suffolk is full of delightful surprises with quiet lanes, gentle terrain and tempting tearooms, country pubs with beers from the coast, all of which just lend themselves to inspiring holiday times in and out of the saddle.

 Tour between our very good quality, characterful hotels or stay put and pedal out on a single centre short break.
 Either way there are plenty of delicious, local, fine foods to enjoy from fresh produce to smoked oysters, tasty hams and copious cake.